-Generally speaking, in the Western world, the 1980’s were the era of one-time music hits, lots of hairspray and men wearing makeup.
-Although the hairspray and the makeup were actually quite modest in Portugal, compared to other countries, the 80’s were amazing years for Portuguese music.
-There was no longer the open censorship of the decades before and bands actually managed to get away with some lyrics that today, in the era of the politically correct, would be considered “risky”.
+Generally speaking, in the Western world, the 1980’s were the time of one-hit wonders, lots of hairspray and men wearing makeup.
+Although the hairspray and the makeup were actually quite modest in Portugal, when compared to other countries, the 80’s were amazing years for Portuguese music.
+There was no longer the open censorship of the previous decades and bands actually managed to get away with some lyrics that today, in the era of the politically correct, would be considered “risky”.

 For today’s post I’m bringing you three super famous songs from that time.
 The first one is called “Chiclete” (as in, Chiclets, the bubble gum) by the band Táxi (yes, as in taxi / cab).
 If you like their sound you may also want to check out their other hit song, called “Cairo”.